 - Click Voice typing.

 - Play the audio file.
-Make sure there are no background noises.
+Make sure there is no background noise.

 - Google Docs will type the dictated text into a new document.

 How to Convert Audio Files to Text on a Mac

 Mac owners can cheer—audio files are transcribable using pre-installed software.
 Follow the step-by-step guide to convert audio files to text on your Mac:

 - Optionally, tick Use Enhanced Dictation to transcribe the file with real-time feedback.

 - Select the file language and ensure a shortcut key is selected.

 - The changes get saved automatically.
 Close the window.

 - Open a new document in any text editor.

 - Play the audio file you wish to transcribe.
 Ensure no background noise is interfering with the audio.

 - Click Done to see the results and save the file in the desired format.

 How to Convert Audio Files to Text on a Windows PC

 Similar to Mac, Windows has a feature called “Speech Recognition.”
 To transcribe selected audio to text on any Windows version later than Windows Vista, do the following: